pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - EC2 - RKE2 - 1 - Server Node Installation.md

-### 环境
+### Prerequisites
-ubuntu 22.04
-AWS EC2 2C4G12G
+- AWS EC2 2C4G12G
+- Ubuntu 22.04

 ### Server Node Installation

-#### 1. Run the installer
+#### 1. Running the installer
 ```
 curl -sfL https://get.rke2.io | sh -
 ```
-This will install the `rke2-server` service and the `rke2` binary onto your machine.
+This prosure will install the `rke2-server` service and the `rke2` binary onto your machine.
 Due to its nature, It will fail unless it runs as the root user or through `sudo`.

 #### 2. Enable the rke2-server service
 ```